Kartones/bazel-docs/docs/bazel/rules.md

 `bzl` file that defined them.
 Just like the above example using `bzl` files, values returned by rules are immutable.

-## Differences between BUILD and .bzl files {:#differences-between-build-and-bzl-files}
+## Differences between BUILD and .bzl files

 `BUILD` files register targets via making calls to rules. `.bzl` files provide definitions for constants, rules, macros, and functions.